pioner92/react-native-auto-skeleton/README.md

-# react-native-auto-skeleton

-**`react-native-auto-skeleton`** Provides automatic skeleton loading indicators based on your existing UI components, without manual configuration..
+# React Native Auto Skeleton – Lightweight Skeleton Loader for React Native

+**`react-native-auto-skeleton`** is a modern **skeleton loader for React Native**, designed to automatically render **loading placeholders** (shimmer-style) based on your existing layout.

+> Ideal replacement for `react-native-skeleton-placeholder` and other manual solutions.

 <div align="center" style="max-width: 400px; margin: auto;">
   <a href="https://www.npmjs.com/package/react-native-auto-skeleton">